Cortona Etruscan heart

 Piazza della Repubblica

-The cornerstone of the city, today as in the past, is certainly Piazza della Repubblica.
-Everything comes together here, as if attracted by the force of gravity.
+The cornerstone of the city, today as in the past, is undoubtedly Piazza della Repubblica.
+It serves as a hub where all aspects of the city converge, as if drawn together by some invisible force.

 Via Nazionale, the main street in town, is still often referred to with its ancient name, Ruga Piana